 - being organised on an amateur basis

 Considering applying for CASC status?

-If your club already has CASC status, or you are interested in becoming a Community Amateur Sports Club, you'll need to make sure your club fits the requirements outlined by HMRC.
+If your club already is a Community Amateur Sports Club, or you are interested in becoming one, you'll need to make sure your club fits the requirements outlined by HMRC.
 To help you navigate this complex topic, we have developed CASC Guidance, which is split into three, interactive, digestible sections.
 To access this, click the button at the bottom of the page.
 You will first need to register and log-in to Club Matters.

 If you are considering joining the CASC scheme it is recommended that you:

 - Review the detailed guidance on the Club Matters website, using the button at the top of the page

 - Discuss this within your club and get agreement to move forward